ShiftLeftSecurity/ocular-docs/getting-started.md

 ## Introduction

-This tutorial teaches the basics of navigating in the **Code Property Graph (CPG)**.
-Ocular can also be used to navigate Security Profile (SP) which is generated on top of CPG.
-The tutorial focuses on analysis using CPG and demonstrates how the tooling can be used to:
+This tutorial illustrates the basics of navigating in the **Code Property Graph (CPG)**.
+The tutorial demonstrates how the tooling can be used to:

-* Interactively query the code property graph to uncover attack surface
+* ... interactively query the graph to uncover attack surface
-* Formulate ad-hoc queries to identify vulnerabilities
+* ... formulate ad-hoc queries to identify vulnerabilities

-The philosophy behind our tooling is that, while creating a "one-fits-all" vulnerability scanner borders on the impossible, you can certainly provide the tooling that vulnerability researchers require to explore code bases in order to determine vulnerability patterns, formulate these patterns in concise and expressive languages, and persist them, such that code can be automatically scanned for these patterns in the future.
+The philosophy behind Ocular is that, while creating a "one-fits-all" vulnerability scanner borders on the impossible, you can certainly provide the analysis primitives vulnerability researchers require to explore code bases, to determine vulnerability patterns, formulate these patterns in concise and expressive language, and persist them, such that code can be automatically scanned for these patterns in the future.
 Instead of only showcasing the tooling's default capabilities, in this tutorial we also demonstrate the many ways in which the tooling can be adapted and